 According to police, the stuntman was hanging on the wire for 45 minutes before he's brought down.
 He was pronounced dead on arrival at a local hospital; the cause of death, a 'massive heart attack.'

 Mr. Roy wasn't new to performing stunts using his hair.
 He had claimed a spot in the Guinness Book of World Records for having travelled the farthest distance on a zip using his ponytail.
 Additionally, as stated by Independent, "In 2008, Mr Roy pulled the famous Darjeeling toy train with his ponytail, and in 2007 he flew from one building to another with his ponytail tied to a rope."

 3. Death from a skyscraper, November 2017 - Changsha, Hunan Province, China

 He was known for performing dangerous stunts atop high-rising buildings.
 The stunts which he either filmed himself or by someone else garnered him thousands of followers and likes on China's social media site, Weibo.
-If his followers liked his stunts, they would donate money to him which is estimated to have been more than $A11,000.
+If his followers liked his stunts, they would tip him.

 This form of stunt, 'rooftopping,' which involves scaling very tall buildings without the use of safety equipment, has become increasingly common in urban areas.